 How do you feel about the common cultural trope that sex workers do hard drugs to “numb themselves” from the “pain” of doing their work?

-Caty: Just like KC, I prefer to work straight, because besides the obvious benefits of being alert and concentrated on the job, especially in the case of new clients, why the hell would I want to waste a high on a call?
+Caty: I prefer to work straight, because besides the obvious benefits of being alert and concentrated on the job, especially in the case of new clients, why the hell would I want to waste a high on a call?
 I also feel no need to numb myself from the mundanities of escorting, though I might occasionally feel the need to put a damper on the whorephobia being blasted at me from all sides.

 Lily: I was already using heroin to numb the pain of my past so it wasn’t a sex work-specific thing.
-I think, like Olive said, it’s not so much numbing the pain but passing the time, especially in an atmosphere where you’re able to or where it’s even encouraged.
+I think it’s not so much numbing the pain but passing the time, especially in an atmosphere where you’re able to or where it’s even encouraged.
 I remember when I first started stripping, most of the other girls hated me (mostly because I was their main competitor) and one girl tried to get me fired when she saw me apply cover up over a track mark in the dressing room.
 Let me be clear: this was the most lax on drugs white trash strip club I had ever worked in, and the girl who tried to fire me had no problem sniffing coke or drinking herself into oblivion every night, but still, injection drug use almost got me fired.
 I find it ludicrous and so hypocritical that for many people cocaine and alcohol is completely socially acceptable but God help you if you are an IDU.